voytas75/GPTprompts/README.md

        - [prompt 57](#57-lark-prompt) LARK Prompt
     9. Computer Graphics and Visualization
     10. Robotics and Automation
+        - [prompt 91](#91-unlocking-potential-exploring-the-role-and-functions-of-social-robots-in-education) Unlocking Potential: Exploring the Role and Functions of Social Robots in Education
     11. Bioinformatics and Computational Biology
     12. Quantum Computing
         - [prompt 42](#42-optimo) Optimo